 2 I live at 3-0-0-9 Highway 50.
 I haven't seen these people in many, many years.
-I moved into Grand Junction and into Orchard Mesa back in 1993 and I stayed here until about 1999.
-I left the area and went to the Front Range.
-I came back just last year and this whole area has changed dramatically.
-The demographics interesting is is that I can't add any more than that which you've already listened to - - the emotion of these people tonight.
+I moved into Grand Junction and into Orchard Mesa back in 1993 and I stayed of this...the community has changed - - younger people.
+And what's really interesting is is that I can't add any more than that which you've already listened to - - the emotion of these people tonight.